faanross/faanross.github.io/content/course01/06_post_logs.md

 Up until this section we had gathered *a lot* of evidence confirming something suspicious was going on, however we did not really know many specifics of the attack.

-We essentually only had three critical pieces of info - the name of the suspicious process (`rundll32.exe`), the name of the parent process that spawned it (`rufus.exe`), and the ip address it connected to (ie potentially the ip of the attacker, C2 server).
-But in this section we saw the great depth of information we can learn from analysing Sysmon and PowerShell ScriptBlock logs.
+We essentially only had three critical pieces of info - the name of the suspicious process (`rundll32.exe`), the name of the parent process that spawned it (`rufus.exe`), and the ip address it connected to (ie potentially the ip of the attacker, C2 server).
+But in this section we saw the great depth of information we can learn from analyzing Sysmon and PowerShell ScriptBlock logs.

 {{< figure src="/img/learn.gif" title="" class="custom-figure" >}}